Cucumbers are great for daily consumption. To ensure maximum freshness and nutritional benefits, you should always choose locally produced cucumbers.

 Fresh spinach lasts longest when kept between +4 and +8 °C. This means storage is easiest in a cool place, such as a pantry or refrigerator.
 For longer storage, you should also lightly water the plant once a day.
 You can keep the pot in a glass of water, but cool conditions are still recommended.
 Will also keep on the kitchen table or a window sill if watered properly, though not quite as long as when kept cool.

 The slightly bitter and mustard-like flavour of this leafy herb makes it perfect for use in fresh salads, e.g. when combined with mild-flavoured leaf lettuce and feta or mozzarella.
 Excellent addition to pizzas, omelettes or steaks, as well as for making pesto.
 Young leaves have a flavour reminiscent of garden cress, mustard, and nuts.
-Also used medicinally as a source of vitamin C and promoter of healthy digestion.

 It is best stored between +4 and +8 °C. This means rocket is easiest to store in a cool temperature-controlled space, such as a pantry or a refrigerator.
 For longer storage, you should also lightly water the plant once a day.
 You can keep the pot in a glass of water, but cool conditions are still recommended.
 Warmth leads to faster decay.

 The peppermint plant is commonly used for making aromatic peppermint tea.
 Fresh peppermint leaves are also used for flavouring and garnishing a range of desserts.
 Can be used equally well for seasoning meat dishes.
-Peppermint tincture has pain-relieving properties, reduces nausea and intestinal gas.
-Peppermint tincture can easily be prepared at home: just gather some peppermint flowers and leaves and soak them in vodka.

 Peppermint is slightly easier to preserve than most other herbs, as long as you protect it from the cold and water it well.
 While not as delicate as basil, peppermint leaves will turn dark in cool conditions.
 To keep it fresh longer, ensure an even temperature: temperature fluctuations reduce the shelf life of the plant.
 The most convenient way to store peppermint is to place it on the kitchen table in a decorative pot.
 This way, it is lovely to look at and will freshen the air with its wonderful aroma.
 Provided the plant is kept sufficiently moist, it will keep this way for a relatively long time.